simh/simh/0readme_ethernet.txt

  2. If you install the vendor supplied libpcap-dev package then the simh makefile will automatically use the vendor supplied library without any additional arguments.
-If you have downloaded and built libpcap from www.tcpdump.org, then you can force its use during a build by typing 'make USE_NETWORK=1'
+If you have downloaded and built libpcap from www.tcpdump.org, then the existing makefile will detect that this is the case and try to use that.

+ 3. The makefile defaults to building simulators with network support which dynamically load the libpcap library.
+This means that the same simulator binaries will run on any system whether or not libpcap is installed.
+If you want to force direct libpcap linking during a build you do so by typing 'make USE_NETWORK=1'

- 3. Build it!
+ 4. Build it!

 -------------------------------------------------------------------------------